 - “warranty items”

-These are sister concepts, but their differences are vital to understand at the beginning of the project to ensure a friendly and smooth closing.
+These are sister concepts, but their differences are vital to understanding at the beginning of the project to ensure a friendly and smooth closing.
 The G704 form itself is logical and helpful in completing this task, and the process shouldn’t take more than ten or fifteen minutes.

 Here is an example process for the closeout:

 The contractor proffers the G704 to the owner when they believe that the project is substantially complete.
-A good faith verbal agreement should proceed this along with the item placed on a meeting agenda by the contractor.
+A good faith verbal agreement should proceed with this along with the item placed on a meeting agenda by the contractor.

 The parties should agree that the contractor will not start the punch list work until the G704 is fully executed.

 The punch list should be defined as work that both parties agree is not conforming to contract specifications.
-This typically includes minor, incomplete/incorrect work, and incidental damage to finishes.
+This typically includes minor, incomplete/incorrect work and incidental damage to finishes.

 Because this may sound like an unfavorable term for the owner, it needs to be explained: why would the builder start a punch list if the owner has not agreed to the line between substantially complete and punch items?